//

 Students interested in the dual-title Ph.D. program may choose to express their interest in their online application to Psychology during the initial admission process.
 After a student is admitted to Psychology at Penn State, they may apply to WGSS for admission to the dual-degree program within the first two years or prior to defending their master’s project.
 WGSS determines whether to admit the student into the dual-title program.
 Students should take at least one required WGSS seminar and complete at least one semester in the Psychology graduate program before applying for admission into the dual-title Ph.D. program.
 Students interested in a WGSS minor do not need to formally apply into WGSS, but they must complete an online form after completing the required coursework.

-Current or Prospective Students of Psychology and WGSS
+Current Students of Psychology and WGS

 Graduates of Psychology and WGSS